BeyondTheClouds/enoslib/docs/tutorials/vagrant.rst

 .. note::

-  It's a good practice to use a virtualenv or python version manager like `pyenv`_.
+  It's a good practice to use a virtualenv or a python version manager like `pyenv`_.

 Using the API
 -------------